 “Psilocybin is something that can help you, and make you a better person and partner or parent and child because it releases the obstacles we’ve built up around ourselves”

-Sex and relationship coach Ashley Manta tried mushrooms with her lover just four months into their relationship.
+Sex and relationship coach Ashley Manta tried shrooms with her lover just four months into their relationship.
 The trip was intense, she describes, with hallmark features like ego death and distortions, as if the walls were talking to her.
 “I saw my inner self, child, and queen,” she says.
 “There was universal wisdom living inside me.
 I realized I need to remember it instead of just finding it on the outside.”
 The trip led Manta to tell her partner, for the first time, that she loved him.
 It also gave her the foundation upon which she learned to cultivate the proper set and setting for optimal intimacy.

 To that end, her first suggestion is to set an intention by discussing which sexual acts are on the table and which aren’t during the shared trip.
 “The more you do in advance to prepare from a comfort perspective—blankets if you get cold, soft fabrics that feel good to touch, soft lighting, fresh fruit, plenty of water, cool patterns on the ceiling, lit incense, and a sexy playlist—the better,” she says.